LiftedAquatic/Movie-Recommender-System/README.md

 # Movie Recommender System
 ### Background
 As a DJ, the art of deciding what to play next has always fascinated me.
-As I explored datasets for this capstone project, I realized a movie database is essentially a vast record collection.
-As I began researching I discovered recommender systems are an art-form in and of themselves.
+Curating and recommending content is a huge part of modern media consumption.
+As I explored datasets for this capstone project I realized a movie database is essentially a vast record collection.
+Recommender systems are integral in the digital age from streaming services to E-commerce.
+Knowing an audience and making a fruitful recommendation is an art-form ripe for exploration.

 ![This is an image](Images/Screen%20Shot%202021-11-30%20at%206.46.10%20PM.png)
 ### The Data